rlubin/kjt-bookkeeper/README.txt

 kjt-bookkeeper

-purpose:
--to allow mom to upload her business accounts csv files from national bank -to process the files and spit out well organized bookkeeping data from the files -to make her tax season and business bookkeeping painless
+create a folder on your desktop called kjtbk-files download all of your csv files you would like to process place the csv files into the kjtbk-files folder